aibin/sentinel/README.md

 ## Overview

 Sentinel is a Django-based OpenID Connect (OIDC) provider designed to offer secure authentication and authorization services.
-It includes a set of management commands to set up and maintain the OIDC provider.
+It serves as a centralized identity management system that allows organizations to authenticate users across multiple applications using standardized protocols.

+With its multi-tenant architecture, Sentinel enables multiple organizations to each have their own branded authentication experience, while sharing the same infrastructure.
+It supports various authentication methods including username/password, social logins (Google, Microsoft), and can be extended for custom authentication providers.

 ## Features

-- Django-based implementation
-- OpenID Connect (OIDC) support
+- Complete OpenID Connect (OIDC) protocol implementation
+- Multi-tenant architecture with organization-based separation
+- Social authentication integration (Google, Microsoft)
+- Customizable user consent screens
+- JWT-based tokens with RSA or HMAC signatures
+- User management APIs
+- Brute force protection
+- Email verification and password reset workflows

+## Documentation

+Comprehensive documentation is available to help you get started with Sentinel:

+- [General Documentation](DOCUMENTATION.md) - Complete guide to Sentinel
+- [Integration Guide](INTEGRATION_GUIDE.md) - Guide for application developers integrating with Sentinel
-- Management commands for easy setup and maintenance
+- [Administrator Guide](ADMIN_GUIDE.md) - Guide for administrators setting up and managing Sentinel

 ## Getting Started